bitweal/adversarial-attack-tools/README.md

 # Adversarial Attack Tools

 Welcome to the Adversarial Attack Tools repository!
 This repository provides Python code to conduct adversarial attacks on image classification models.
-It offers an easy-to-use platform for experimenting with adversarial attacks using pre-trained models such as MobileNetV2 and InceptionV3.
+It offers an easy-to-use platform for experimenting with adversarial attacks using a variety of models available in `torchvision`.

 ## Purpose